mabq/book-simplicity/1_actions_calculations_and_data.md

 *Defensive-copying* works by never sharing memory addresses of mutable data with untrusted code — making expensive deep-copies every time data enters or leaves our safe-zone.

 Immer works by deep-freezing objects before relying on them — new copies are fast shallow copies that use structural sharing.

+### Implicit inputs

+Rebinding and mutability have the same effect when dealing with implicit inputs.

+### Zero implicit outputs

+> Any code that provokes a *side-effect* is an implicit output.

 ### Composition